-INDEX 2.
-For the dispatch business entities and the dispatch target entities who were already engaging in the aforementioned "personnel shifting" practice, or dispatch target entities who have refused requests from dispatch TAIWAN 2019 employees to negotiate a direct employment agreement, although the 21 ex post facto principle applies, if the dispatch employee wishes to seek AUSTRALIA JUN a declaratory decision to confirm whether an actual employer-employee 2019 CHINA relationship with the dispatch target entity existed, the employee may request a court to do so through a civil action, and the court will decide the HONG KONG issue based on the facts.
-INDIA Legislative reasoning behind the prohibition on the dispatch INDONESIA target entity to select specific dispatch employees in advance JAPAN per Article 17-1 of the LSA and examples of such conduct Issued by: The Ministry of Labor MALAYSIA Ref.
-No.: Lao-Dong-Guan-2-Zi-1080127136 NEW C Issue date: July 26, 2019 ⋖ ZEALAND 1.
-The legislative reasoning in Article 17-1, Paragraph 1 of the LSA prohibiting TAIWAN the dispatch target entity to select specific dispatch employees in advance U PHILIPPINES 26 Z is because of the "personnel shifting" service that dispatch business JUL SINGAPORE entities and dispatch target entities often engage in.
-Thus, the provision 0 2019 prohibits a dispatch target entity that already had a specific candidate in 0 SOUTH mind (whether through recruiting or interviewing) from transferring that KOREA individual to employment under a dispatch business entity, and then have him/her dispatched back to the dispatch target entity to perform work per SRI LANKA the instructions of the dispatch target entity.
-TAIWAN 2.
-This also prevents a practice where the dispatch target entity goes to another dispatch business entity and requests that other entity to hire the THAILAND dispatched employees as the dispatch agreement is expiring.
-VIETNAM Announcement by the Ministry of Labor to increase the minimum wage, effective January 1, 2020 TAIWAN Issued by: The Ministry of Labor 19 Click here Ref.
-No.: Lao-Dong-Tiao-2-Zi-1080130910 AUG to view Issue date: August 19, 2019 2018 edition 2019 1.
-The hourly minimum wage is adjusted to be NT\$158.
-Important: 2.
-The monthly minimum wage is adjusted to be NT\$23,800. action likely required Good to know: follow developments Note changes: no action required
+INDEX TAIWAN 2.
+For the dispatch business entities and the dispatch target entities who were already engaging in the aforementioned "personnel shifting" practice, or dispatch target entities who have refused requests from dispatch 2019 21 employees to negotiate a direct employment agreement, although the ex post facto principle applies, if the dispatch employee wishes to seek AUSTRALIA JUN 2019 a declaratory decision to confirm whether an actual employer-employee CHINA 2019 relationship with the dispatch target entity existed, the employee may request a court to do so through a civil action, and the court will decide the HONG KONG issue based on the facts.
+Legislative reasoning behind the prohibition on the dispatch INDIA target entity to select specific dispatch employees in advance INDONESIA per Article 17-1 of the LSA and examples of such conduct JAPAN Issued by: The Ministry of Labor Ref.
+No.: Lao-Dong-Guan-2-Zi-1080127136 MALAYSIA Issue date: July 26, 2019 NEW TAIWAN 26 1.
+The legislative reasoning in Article 17-1, Paragraph 1 of the LSA prohibiting the dispatch target entity to select specific dispatch employees in advance ZEALAND JUL is because of the "personnel shifting" service that dispatch business entities and dispatch target entities often engage in.
+Thus, the provision PHILIPPINES 2019 prohibits a dispatch target entity that already had a specific candidate in SINGAPORE mind (whether through recruiting or interviewing) from transferring that individual to employment under a dispatch business entity, and then have SOUTH KOREA him/her dispatched back to the dispatch target entity to perform work per the instructions of the dispatch target entity.
+SRI LANKA с С 2.
+This also prevents a practice where the dispatch target entity goes to TAIWAN ΒA another dispatch business entity and requests that other entity to hire the dispatched employees as the dispatch agreement is expiring.
+THAILAND U Z Announcement by the Ministry of Labor to increase the VIETNAM KIN TAIWAN minimum wage, effective January 1, 2020 Issued by: The Ministry of Labor L 0 0 19 AUG Ref.
+No.: Lao-Dong-Tiao-2-Zi-1080130910 2019 Issue date: August 19, 2019 Click here The hourly minimum wage is adjusted to be NT\$158.
+The monthly minimum wage is adjusted to be NT\$23,800. to view 2018 edition The Ministry of Labor's Occupational Safety and Health 2010 catton Administration issued the "Safety Guidelines for Food Delivery Important: action likely Work" and requested compliance from the industry. required Issued by: The Occupational Safety and Health Administration of the Ministry of Labor Good to know: follow Ref.
+No.: Lao-Dong-An-1-Zi-1081040118 Issue date: October 2, 2019 developments TAIWAN To improve the safety measures for those engaged in food delivery, the Occupational Safety and Health Administration of the Ministry of Labor issued Note changes: no action 3 the "Safety Guidelines for Food Delivery Work" on October 2 after consulting required ОСТ opinions from the industry and examining the practical requirements.
+The Looking 2019 food delivery platform companies are being requested to establish traffic accident prevention and handling, as well as heat hazard prevention safety Back prevention measures; for the safety of delivery persons, food delivery work should be suspended during typhoons or other inclement weather.
+Looking In addition, occupational safety and sanitation training should be provided Forward to delivery workers, and work rules regarding occupational safety shall be provided to those workers and require them to comply with such rules.
+Periodical or spot inspections of food delivery work will be conducted, and guidance shall be provided as to how to properly implement risk assessment, safety administration and improvement measures.